hussius/deeplearning-biology/README.md

 Please, contribute to this growing list, especially in categories that I haven't covered well!
 Also, do add your contributions to [GitXiv](http://gitxiv.com/) as well if you can.

+You might also want to refer to the [awesome deepbio](https://github.com/gokceneraslan/awesome-deepbio) list.

 ## Cheminformatics

 **Neural graph fingerprints** [[github](https://github.com/HIPS/neural-fingerprint)][[gitxiv](http://gitxiv.com/posts/DFtFytneou3SXLuSM/convolutional-networks-on-graphs-for-learning-molecular)]